-So there’s things like having a school counselor that may be more familiar with this individual than somebody else.
+So there are things like having a school counselor that may be more familiar with this individual than somebody else.
 There’s the security, which often looks at it just from security.
-There’s the teachers, all of the other individuals that may be familiar with the student, and/or getting parents involved, law enforcement involved.
+There are the teachers, all of the other individuals that may be familiar with the student, and/or getting parents involved, law enforcement involved.
 There are many, many parts of this team that should be evaluating these situations.

 So there’s a lot of resources out there, and law enforcement is one of them.

 Bryan: Jen, when you think about the [inaudible 00:10:18] sense of experience as leading a threat assessment team, a threat management team in a large organization, when you think about the risk factors that make you want to involve law enforcement in the situation, what are a couple of those that come to mind?

 Jen: Well, so keep in mind that no one risk factor will lead me to believe that something is high-risk by any means.